Spain joins France and Germany in race to build Europe's next fighter jet

 But in July 2017, Macron and German Chancellor Angela Merkel announced plans for the new Future Combat Air System (SCAF), including a fighter jet and a range of associated weapons such as drones.

-Britain launched its own new fighter jet plan last July, laying bare European divisions and deepening scepticism about the future of European defense cooperation.
+Britain launched its own new fighter jet plan last July, laying bare European divisions and deepening scepticism about the future of European defence cooperation.

 Paris and Berlin target the first flight of a prototype around 2026.